andy-puertas/devmtn-notes/JAVA/high_order_funcs.md

 ## reduce
 - Works similar to a forEach function
+- Reduces an array down to a sum
+- Only higher order function that does not return an array
 - Adds a new prev parameter in the front array.reduce( function( prev, item, index, arr) { } ) array.reduce( ( prev, item, index, arr) => { } )